Bdeering1/Web-Portfolio/README.md

 # Web Portfolio
-Hi I'm Bryn, and this is my digital portfolio where I show off a few of my notable web projects.
+Hi I'm Bryn, and this is my portfolio where I show off a few of my notable web projects.
 Please click the link that takes you to my GitHub pages site.

 #### Projects include: